- [Punch-tape perforators]

 The output signal of the Siemens-Hell punch tape and keyboard senders is basically the closing and opening of an electrical contact, in the rhythm of the Hell-pixels to be sent.
 These contact pulses must somehow be sent to the subscribing Hell-printers via a radio transmitter.
 The easiest way to do this, is to convert those contact pulses to audio tone pulses of the same duration.
 This is done with a tone generator ("Tonsummer" = "tone buzzer", "Rohrsummer" or "Röhrensummer" = "vacuum tube buzzer") that generates a signal with a constant audio tone frequency.
 The tone signal is turned on/off (= keyed) by putting it in series with the contact open/close pulses from the tape or keyboard sender.
 The resulting tone pulses are then simply transmitted via an AM radio transmitter, and can be received with any basic radio receiver.
 The connection between the tone generator and the radio transmitter via standard phone lines.
 Note that one version of the Siemens-Hell tape sender model T.send.62 had a built-in tone oscillator.
 Hence, it did not require an external tone generator.

-Siemens-Hell Tonsummer model T.sum.3 is the most basic tone generator.
+Siemens-Hell Tonsummer model T.sum.3 is also a simple tone generator.
 It has two pairs of banana jacks for the signal output at two different signal levels: "high" and "low".
 There is also an output for a headset. with associated volume control.
 The unit measures 27x24x18 cm (WxDxH, ≈10.6x9.5x7 inch), weighs 6.5 kg (≈14.3 lbs), and consumes 35 watts of electrical power.
 It has two vacuum tubes: an RGN 1064 or 1054 dual-diode rectifier, and an RE 134 power-amplifier triode.

 I do not know the difference between model 3a and 3b.